Marion Jordan School Newsletter

 Puzzles (48-100 Pieces), **Please no wooden or missing pieces Please tape puzzle boxes closed.

 Any additional questions, please contact our school Library Innovation Teacher, Mrs. Sheila Howard.

 Math Curriculum Connections

 Illustrative Math provides students and families with an opportunity to take their learning from the classroom and apply it to an authentic situation.
-Each problem lends itself to deep conceptual understanding.
-Below you will find a unit task for the month of April as well as a companion support video that explains what each grade level is learning in class.
+Below you will find a unit task for the month of February as well as a companion support video that explains what each grade level is learning in class.
 Click here to learn more about problem-based learning.